jdelrue/info_grid/docs/concepts/new_token_geration_rules.md

-## Token generation rules for ThreeFold farmers
+## Token generation rules for Capacity Farming

-## Capacity Farming

 ### A Farmer earns tokens in 2 ways: